top of page

 When I was digging deeper into my collection finding Andy Warhol connections, I was surprised that some of these people were on the list as being part of his inner circle or the factory.
 But then again, I wasn't surprised about others.

 Joe D'allesandro and his male beauty and physique is another obvious one.
-But I will write more about Joe, Paul Morrissey and Sylvia Miles in "Heat" separately.
+Sylvia Miles and Joe in “Heat” is a WTF “Baby Jane”ish quasi-porn-only-in-Warhol-world movie.
+Joe is covered elsewhere on this site.
 However, shown here is another Warhol star of “Heat”, Pat Ast.
 Pat was quite the unique character (duh … Warhol connected).
-Sad death: found by concerned neighbors after seeing piled up newspapers at her door.
+Sad death: she was found by concerned neighbors after seeing piled up newspapers at her door.
 And thank you to my friend Michael Augustine-Reeed @HollywoodBoy63 for letting me add this Pat Ast autograph to my collection.
+McGarbo will let me know if it’s a forgery.

 The people in his circle that surprised me a bit were Sally Kirkland and Patti D'arbanville.
 Truthfully, I only know Sally Kirkland from magazine appearances and being in a truly awful movie called "Forever" with Keith Coogan supposedly based on Mary Miles Minter and William Desmond Taylor.
 A ghost story that’s simply ghastly.
 No really, it was.
 Finding out that she was part of the factory and looking at pictures from her factory screen test was newfound territory for me.